ashbig/Azurify/README.md

 ## Installation

-Installation of Azurify and its dependencies are made easy and can be found within the setup.py file.
+Azurify is written in python 3 and has additional dependencies that can be installed via pip.
 Any dependencies associated with model and figure generation are outside of Azurify and will need to be installed manually.
 ```
 git clone https://github.com/faryabiLab/Azurify.git

-cd Azurify
-python setup.py
+pip install catboost
+pip install pandas
+pip install tqdm

 ```
 ## Usage